rakadityas/blockly-samples/README.md

 ## Purpose

-This app show cases how Blockly is can be utilized for generating tree based (in this case DFS based) user interfaces.
-Merely a very rough prove of concept, this code does not offers running functionality, only visualization.
+This app show cases how Blockly can be utilized for generating tree based (in this case DFS based) user interfaces.
+Merely a very rough prove of concept, this code does not offers running functionality, only act as visualization.

 ## Quick Start